JSON Schema vs TypeScript: Runtime vs Compile-Time Validation

 Using both together

-The most robust pattern is to define a JSON Schema for external data, validate at the boundary (API handler, form submit, file read), and then assert a TypeScript type after successful validation.
+The most reliable pattern is to define a JSON Schema for external data, validate at the boundary (API handler, form submit, file read), and then assert a TypeScript type after successful validation.

 import Ajv from 'ajv'